 - Margins should be at least one-half inch margins (top, bottom, left, and right) for all pages, including continuation pages

-- PDF versions are encouraged for supporting documents to preserve page limits and formatting
+- PDF versions are encouraged for supporting documents to form to preserve page limits and formatting; Alternate formats are allowed

 - Appendices are not allowed